-- a) to gain support from EA in requesting entries for competitions at CDIs overseas, combinations are required to produce proof of gaining a minimum of 63% in at least two competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) the German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) to gain endorsement for CDI5 events, combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions - d) for U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas combinations are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI - e) In exceptional circumstances the Selectors have discretion to waive the above.
-Any such decisions being considered are to be discussed with the Chair of the EADC - f) CDIO team standards: - EADC encourages participation in Nations Cup events at CDIOs.
+- a) to gain support from EA in requesting entries for competitions at CDIs overseas, combinations are required to produce proof of gaining a minimum of 64% in at least one competition (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) the German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) to gain endorsement for CDI5\ events, combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions - d) for U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas combinations are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI - e) In exceptional circumstances where a combination is required to compete at a CDI in order to obtain an MER for WEG or Olympic Games, the EADC, in consultation with the Selectors, has the discretion to waive the above. - f) CDIO team standards: - EADC encourages participation in Nations Cup events at CDIOs.
 However, the performances need to be of an acceptable standard as follows: - > GP: 66% at a CDI in previous 12 months - Small Tour: 65% in a CDI in previous 12 months (applies to Wellington Florida CDIO)